 The Applied Music program is offered during the Fall and Spring semesters only.
-Students must apply, audition and be accepted into the Applied Music program BEFORE they may register.
+Students must audition and be accepted into the Applied Music program BEFORE they may register.
 Students should begin their application process approximately two weeks before the beginning of the Fall or Spring semester and follow the audition instructions below.
 Jump to to Apply Auditions.

 The Applied Music Program is designed for El Camino Music majors and students who are serious about improving their performance skills and have already reached at least an intermediate level of proficiency.
 Students must also be prepared to devote adequate time to the program.
-An audition is required for entrance to the program.
+An audition is required for initial entrance to the program.

 High school seniors in their second semester may audition for the program but must compete with college students for acceptance.
 Individuals with a degree in Music (AA, BA, BM or higher) are not eligible.

 Students accepted into the Applied Music program are required to do the following: